SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 ### Introduction

-{{< product-c8y-iot >}} provides integrated tools that allow you to translate your content.
-It is based on the `ngx-translate` library.
+{{< product-c8y-iot >}} provides an integrated tool which allows you to translate your content.
+This tool is based on the ngx-translate library.
 The `CoreModule` exports a preconfigured instance of this tool, with {{< product-c8y-iot >}} already being integrated.
 Refer to the [ngx-translate Github page](https://github.com/ngx-translate/core) for more information.

 For this tutorial, create a new application with minimal configuration.